Ribeauvillé: History

 Known in the 8th century as Rathaldovilare, the town passed from the Bishops of Basel to the Lords and later Counts of Rappoltstein, who were among the most famous nobles in Alsace.
 The Count of Rappoltstein was the King or Protector of the wandering minstrels of the land, who purchased his protection by paying him a tax.

 When the family became extinct in 1673, this office of "King of the Pipers" (Pfeiferkönig) passed to the Counts Palatine of Zweibrücken-Birkenfeld.
 The last Sovereign Count (1778-1790) was Maximilian of Zweibrücken-Birkenfeld, later Prince-Elector of Bavaria and Palatinate (1799-1805) and first King of Bavaria (1806-1825).

 The minstrels had a pilgrimage chapel near Rappoltsweiler, dedicated to their patron saint, Maria von Dusenbach, and here they held an annual feast on 8 September.
 Ribeauvillé was known as Rappoltsweiler until 1918.

+Sisters of Divine Providence of Ribeauvillé

+The congregation was founded in 1783 by Father Louis Kremp, vicar at Molsheim in Alsace, and Madelaine Ehrhard to educate young girls, particularly those of rural areas.
+After the death of Father Kremp, Bruno and Ignace Mertian, two brothers priests of the diocese of Strasbourg, structure and organize the young association.

+In 1819, the sisters settled in Ribeauvillé in the former Augustinian convent which became the Mother House of the congregation.
+From this date, they are called "the Sisters of the Divine Providence of Ribeauvillé".
+The statutes are approved by Napoleon 1st in 1807, by the bishop of Strasbourg in 1824 and by Pope Pius IX in 1869.
+By the end of the 19th century, most of the female youth of Alsace is educated by the sisters, in many public schools in the city as in the countryside.

+As of 2019, there are over 400 sisters serving in Europe, Africa, and South America.

 Population

 Its inhabitants are called Ribeauvillois in French.

 Sights

 Ribeauvillé is in part surrounded by ancient walls, and has many picturesque medieval houses, and two old churches, of St Gregory and St Augustine, both fine Gothic buildings.
 The town hall contains a valuable collection of antiquities.
 The Carolabad, a saline spring with a temperature of 18 C. (which held a great reputation in the Middle Ages), was re-discovered in 1888, and made Ribeauvillé a spa.

 Near the town are the ruins of three famous castles, Saint-Ulrich, Girsberg and Haut-Ribeaupierre, which formerly belonged to the lords of Ribeaupierre (or Rappoltstein).

 The forest of Ribeauvillé is home to the largest giant sequoia outside of the United States.

 The former synagogue of the Jewish community is located on the Rue de la Synagogue and is currently used as the town's cinema.